 For the single mom who bears the full responsibility for caring for her family and supporting her household, the idea of going back to school may seem like an impossibility.
 After all, college costs money, and a lot of it.
 The good news for these moms is that there are some grants for single mothers that can make it more affordable and feasible for moms struggling to get into a better paying career.

 Some school support for single mothers come directly from the school or your state.
 If you know what college or university you want to attend, call their financial aid department.
 Explain that you are a single mom in difficult financial situation, and they will be able to point you in the direction of any grants for single mothers in college that the school has available.
 Some, like Purdue University’s Span Plan, are not specific to single moms, but are targeted toward adult learners.
 Others, like Alabama’s Central Community Foundation, are based on geographic location and financial need.

 Some grants for single mothers are designed for all women, making single mothers ideal candidates.
 Zonta International provides large grants for a wide range of reasons to women in all walks of life.
 If you are a single mom 35 or older, the Jeanette Rankin Foundation awards grants to women wishing to go back to school who are economically disadvantaged.

 Single Mom Grants

 As you can see, financial aid is available, and it is not always as difficult to get as you might think.
 Do your research and avoid scams that require you to pay for grant help, but do not feel that a college education is out of your grasp.
 Economic help is just an application away!
-Our website offers more financial help for single mothers.
+Our website offers more assistance for single mothers in college.